OrbitalJin/73r-/README.md

         saveState()
         loadState()
     }
-    note for System "The system is the main entry point of the program"
+    note for System "The system is the main entry point of the OS"

     class Shell {
         Commands